 Building the Fremont Siphon Tunnel, 1913.
 Photo provided by Seattle Municipal Archives (external link)

-Why does King County need to do this project?
+Why do we need this project?